What is child abuse?

 Child neglect is preventable - not inevitable.
 Read our latest reports on child neglect, service evaluations and learn what we're doing to protect children in the UK from child neglect.

 Our research and services help prevent abuse and support families.
-Please help us to help more children like Katie.
+Please help us to help more children like Maisie.